• 03 JUL 18

 Hyperbaric oxygen therapy promotes healing by increasing the amount of oxygen in your body tissue.
 This is done by entering a slightly pressurized, oxygen-rich environment (called a hyperbaric oxygen chamber) for a set amount of time.
 While each plan differs, most patients can usually expect a series of two-hour sessions held multiple times per week for maximum healing.

-LEARN MORE
+LEARN MORE ABOUT WOUND CARE

 To learn more about Artesia General Hospital’s Wound Care and Hyperbaric Medicine Center—or to schedule an appointment—please call 575.736.8235.